yannick-lc/test-servier/README.md

 Requires Python 3.7
 *(Python 3.6 has reached end of security support in December 2021, Rdkit, PyTorch etc do not seem well supported with Python 3.6).*

+To simply run the project from command line (cf. section *How to run*):

 Recommended: create virtual env with Python 3.7 using conda, and activate environment:
 ```bash
 conda create -n servier python=3.7